venkateshk111/terraform-beginners-guide/08-Terraform-Resource-Meta-Arguments/08-05-lifecycle/README.md

     4. ***`terraform plan`*** : *Review* the terraform plan
     5. ***`terraform apply`*** : *Create* Resources by terraform

-    * Once we run *`terraform apply`* , Terraform first destroys existing resources first and than creates the resource
+    - Once we run *`terraform apply`* , Terraform first destroys existing resources and than creates the resource

         - Example of *`terraform apply`*